radicalmachine/respeaker-2mic-led-skill/README.md

 ## Description
 This skills supports gpio and led pixel of seeedstudio ReSpeaker 2-Mic HAT.

+## Change Colours
+Editing the pixels.py file at lines 34 - 40 will allow you to experiment with colours.
+This fork has them set blue which personally looks nicer with my home automation setup

 ## Examples Command
  - Enable pixel ring
  - Disable pixel ring